 Main value of university education is that it enables prominent figures in science and art to establish and develop schools.
-Nowadays, when Raina Kabaivanska teaches for more than 15 years and gives away her extensive heritage of the classical opera theatre to the new generation of opera artists, the musical and academic communities talk about Kabaivanska School.
+For already 20 years Raina Kabaivanska is sharing her extensive heritage of the classical opera theatre and training the new generation of opera artists, the musical and academic communities talk about Kabaivanska School.
 New Bulgarian University, Vecchi-Tonelli Music Institute in Modena and Accademia Musicale Chigiana in Siena are identifiable participants privileged to be part of the School development.

 Nowadays, the students of Raina Kabaivanska School and the scholarship holders outline a clear way on the map of the contemporary opera world.
 Maria Agresta, Andrea Carè, Veronica Simeoni, Virginia Tola and Yasko Sato are the stars of the most prestigious world opera theatres.
 Others make their debuts with conductors like Ricardo Mutti and Gustav Kuhn - Vittoria Yeo, Maria Radoeva and Simone Lim.
 Matteo Desole, Roxana Herrera, Elisa Barbero, Anton Markov, Ana Petricevic and Elisa Cho are winners of international competitions and are getting ready for their forthcoming starry moments.
 The youngest – Kostadin Mechkov, Darina Linkova, Dimitar Arnaudov and Anaïs Mejías build up their vocal and artistic identity.
 Thus Kabaivanska School writes its own history creating generations of opera artists who are thought to sing in a recognizable way, with perfect tehnique and expression of full artistic liberty. “Ï’m proud when my students after singing on the world stages can say: I studied in Bulgaria” – says Raina Kabaivanska.